 Certain sellers of taxable property or services are subject to a presumption that they are sales tax vendors who are required to register and collect state and local sales taxes.
 See Presumption applicable to definition of sales tax vendor for more information.

-Register through the Online Permit Assistance and Licensing (OPAL) Web site.
-This Web site allows you to submit your application for a Certificate of Authority online.
-Click on Online Applications to access the application form.
+Register for a Certificate of Authority online using New York Business Express.
 You must apply for your certificate at least 20 days before you begin operating your business or before purchasing assets of another business.

 For detailed information, see Tax Bulletin How to Register for New York State Sales Tax (TB-ST-360).